 This method uses the trackpy library (http://soft-matter.github.io/trackpy).
-This approach only takes the point-like position of the feature, e.g. determined as the weighted mean, into account and does not use any other information about the identified features into account.
-The linking makes use of the information from the linked features in the previous timesteps to predict the position and then searches for matching features in a search range determined by the v\max parameter.
+This approach only takes the point-like position of the feature, e.g. determined as the weighted mean, into account.
+Features to link with are looked for in a search radius defined by the parameters v\max or d\max.
+The position of the center of this search radius is determined by the method keyword. method="random" uses the position of the current feature $(t_i)$ , while method="predict" makes use of the information from the linked feature in the previous timestep $(t{i-1})$ to predict the next position.
+For a simple case the search radii of the two methods look like this: